Nkaka23dev/employee-api/README.md

 ## Getting Started 🛠

 ### Prerequisites
-Ensure you have the following installed:
+Ensure you have the following installed:  s
 - **.NET SDK** (version 9.0 or later)
 - **Entity Framework (EF Core)**
 - **PostgreSQL** (optional, if migrating from SQLite)